Last Updated on August 30, 2024 by Rebecca Lake

 4. Use smart power strips

-If you do have to plug things in at home, a power strip can be your best friend for saving on electric.
+When you have to plug things in at home, a power strip can be your best friend for saving on electricity.

 You can plug in several things at once and some even let you charge USB devices at the same time.
 It’s a simple way to streamline energy use and cut down on utility bills.